mzazon/awesome-cloud-projects/azure/collaborative-spatial-computing-applications/collaborative-spatial-computing-applications.md

 From a cost optimization perspective, the consumption-based pricing model requires careful session management and model optimization strategies.
 Azure Remote Rendering charges for active rendering time, making it essential to implement proper session lifecycle management and model level-of-detail systems.
 The [performance optimization guide](https://docs.microsoft.com/en-us/azure/remote-rendering/overview/features/performance-queries) provides detailed strategies for balancing visual quality with cost efficiency.

-> **Note**: Both Azure Remote Rendering and Azure Spatial Anchors are scheduled for retirement (September 2025 and November 2024, respectively).
-Organizations should plan migration to Azure Object Anchors and alternative rendering solutions.
+> **Note**: Azure Remote Rendering is scheduled for retirement on September 30, 2025, and Azure Spatial Anchors on November 20, 2024.
+Azure Object Anchors has already been retired as of May 20, 2024.
+Organizations should plan migration to alternative rendering solutions and consider using Unity's built-in XR and spatial mapping capabilities.
 The [service retirement documentation](https://azure.microsoft.com/updates/v2/azure-remote-rendering-retirement/) provides migration guidance and timeline considerations.

 ## Challenge